matteeyah/respondo/docs/tickets.md

 internal note form, click the note (<i class="fas fa-sticky-note"></i>) button below the ticket you want to respond to.

-You can mark open tickets as Solved and closed tickets as Open.
-To Solve or Open a ticket, click the solve or open
-(<i class="fas fa-check"></i>/<i class="fas fa-folder-open"></i>) button below
-the ticket you want to solve or open.
+You can Solve open tickets and Open solved tickets.
+Click the solve or open (<i class="fas fa-check"></i>/<i class="fas fa-folder-open"></i>) button below the ticket you want to change the status of.
 Only members of a brand can Solve or Open tickets that belong to that brand.
+If you solve a ticket that has replies, all of its descendants will automatically be solved as well.
+If you open a ticket that has replies, all of its ascendants will automatically be opened as well.

 ### Personal account